rich-p-rich/coffee-and-honey-p5/README.md

 ## Checkout
-I made a couple of changes to the Boutique Ado format in order to streamline the checkout process for the customer:
+I made a few changes to the Boutique Ado format in order to streamline the checkout process for the customer:

 Firstly: users who are logged in and have a billing address will have the billing address prepopulated for them.
-As this is assumed to be the default shipping address, unless otherwise stated by the customer, this saves the customer time and repetitive entry of data which the shop already has stored.
+As this is assumed to be the default shipping address, unless otherwise stated by the customer, this saves the customer time and avoids the repetitive entry of data which the shop already has stored.
 This is a good way to optimise the conversion rate.

 I took inspiration from two large corporations for two other features on the checkout page: